ArberSadriuu/brevity/README.md

-# Summily - AI Article Summarizer
+# Brevity - AI Article Summarizer

-Summily is a modern web application that uses OpenAI's GPT-4 model to summarize articles.
-Simply paste an article URL, and Summily will generate a concise summary for you.
+Brevity is a modern web application that uses OpenAI's GPT-4 model to summarize articles.
+Simply paste an article URL, and Brevity will generate a concise summary for you.

 ## Features